-Puerto Rican Rice and Beans–otherwise known as Habichuelas Guisadas (Stewed Beans)–are the most flavorful beans simmered in a tomato and sofrito based broth with potatoes and olives.
+Puerto Rican Rice and Beans WITH VIDEO – otherwise known as Habichuelas Guisadas (Stewed Beans) – are the most flavorful beans simmered in a tomato and sofrito based broth with potatoes and olives.
 Served over rice they are a meal unto themselves, or a classic staple with every Puerto Rican dinner!

 Puerto Rican Rice and Beans (Habichuelas Guisadas)